 I have enjoyed teaching or assisting teaching a number of courses across a range of subjects.
 My teaching philosophy uses the science of learning through active learning to promote the tradition of critical inquiry of a liberal education with a rigorous engagement with a course’s substantive material.
 I have sought out and adopted a number of assignments to enhance my teaching.
 For instance, a journal assignment allows students to try out new ideas, grapple with difficult passages, raise questions, and develop a habit of focused writing.
 To assist students with their papers, I compiled a list of writing suggestions.
 A summary of my teaching evaluations indicate that students find my teaching effective.
-Below is a list of courses I have taught.
+For those interested in learning more about the science of education, I recommend, Brown, McDaniel, and Roediger’s Make It Stick: The Science of Successful Learning. from Below is a list of courses I have taught.

 I compiled a list of writing suggestions that may be useful to you.
-Regarding citations, I recommend making the initial investment of time to set up a (free) citation software program such as Zotero (which I recommend) or Menedely.
+Regarding citations, I recommend making the initial small investment of time to set up a (free) citation software program such as Zotero (which I use) or Menedely.
 It will save you time and prevent frustration.

 - Human Rights in Theory and Practice is an upper level seminar I developed which examines leading philosophical justifications of human rights and considers social science explanations for why people commit human rights violations.
 (PDF of Human Rights Syllabus)

 - Survey of Western Political Thought is an introductory course that examines political thought from Socrates to the end of the 20th century.
 (PDF of Survey of Western Political Thought Syllabus)

 - Environmental Political Theory

 - Introduction to Comparative Politics

 - Introduction to Global Issues and International Affairs